harismuneer/Ultimate-Social-Scrapers/README.md

 2. The Wallet is a Binance Wallet.
 Wallet address is: TL3zjuqf2KmgSVkQnGzVq5i2Fk6VF3iauQ
 3. [Sample Screenshot](https://user-images.githubusercontent.com/30947706/138526456-0f82754f-2d4a-48f2-9898-f09721143913.png)

-If you face any issues in making a payment or have any questions, please feel free to contact me at <b>haris.muneer5@gmail.com</b> Thank you for your support!
+If you face any issues in making a payment or would like to use some other payment method, please feel free to contact me at <b>haris.muneer5@gmail.com</b> Thank you for your support!

 <hr>

-# Some Notes
+# Some Notes 🗒️
 - The default language should be set to English for this tool to work properly.
 The interface needs to be in English, **the post text and all other data can be scraped in any language** :)
 - If there's any specific use case of yours that the tools don't support currently then feel free to send me an email at [haris.muneer5@gmail.com](haris.muneer5@gmail.com) and we will discuss it further.
 - It may be hard to utilize these tools for massive scraping (thousands of posts or friends etc) at a fast pace.
 It is possible, but the scraping rate would be slower in that scenario.